 Figure 3: Fluorescence lifetime at different depths of P. aeruginosa PA14 biofilms.
 (A) Fluorescence lifetime phasor of P. aeruginosa PA14 WT and ∆phz strains grown in ASM or M9 succinate soft agar for 72h.
 Three replicates of biofilms were imaged every 100 µm from the biofilm surface (0 µm) to the bottom (1000 µm) (33 images per strain and media type, 132 images total).
 The scatter plot points are G and S values of pixels from fluorescence lifetime images, where the color indicates number of pixels at a given G,S coordinate.
 For reference, mean G and S values of fluorescent solutions from Figure 2 are displayed as black shapes.
 (B) One-dimensional distribution of phasor G and S values, where line type and color are indicative of biofilm depth (0 µm = biofilm surface).
-The G and S distributions from the surface of the WT biofilms were significantly shifted to the left of the ∆phz biofilm surfaces in both media types (Wilcoxon rank sum test, p-value < 2.2e-16) ∆phz = P. aeruginosa PA14 ∆phzA1-G1/∆phzA2-G2; does not produce PYO or OHPhz.
+The grey dotted line is the uninoculated M9 succinate or ASM media (2 images).
+The G and S distributions from the surface of the WT biofilms were significantly shifted to the left of the ∆phz biofilm surfaces in both media types (Wilcoxon rank sum test, p-value < 2.2e-16).
+(C) Mean G and S values for each image, colored by biofilm depth.
+The gray crosses represent uninoculated ASM and M9 succinate.
+The G and S values for WT PA14 were significantly different at the biofilm surface than at other measured depths (200-1000 µM for M9 succinate and 100-1000 µM for ASM; Table S1). ∆phz = P. aeruginosa PA14 ∆phzA1-G1/∆phzA2-G2; does not produce PYO or OHPhz.
 LDH = Lactate dehydrogenase, OHPhz = 1-hydroxyphenazine, OLS = Oxidized Lipid Signal, PVD = pyoverdine, PYO = pyocyanin, ASM = artificial sputum medium, suc = succinate.